Hesperian Health Guides

 Get help for dangerous burns.
 On the way to the medical center, give small sips of water frequently if the person is alert.
 Cover the area of the burn with a very clean cloth.
 For dangerous burns, avoid immersing the burn in cold water—it can make the body temperature drop too low and the person can become dangerously cold.
 Try to calm the person.

 - A person with a large or deep burn can easily become dehydrated because body fluids are lost as they ooze from the burn.
 Give extra fluids.
-It is usually considered best to give intravenous (IV) fluids, but large quantities of rehydration drink will work for someone who is alert and able to drink.
-Dehydration can also lead to shock, so watch for the signs listed.
-See Caring for Sick People (in development) for information on IV fluids.
+It is usually best to give intravenous (IV) fluids, but large quantities of rehydration drink will work for someone who is alert and able to drink.
+Watch for danger signs of shock, that can come from dehydration.

 - Burns and the area around them are very prone to infection.
 Keep the burn clean and wash it each day with running water or by briefly soaking it in clean water.
 A little mild soap is helpful but do not use disinfectants or iodine—they will delay healing.
 Gently wipe or scrape away small amounts of